Ma77hieu/Project5/README.md

 ##

 ### *Requirements:*
-Please refer to the requirement.txt file and the followinf section of this readme: MySQL installation.
+Please refer to the requirement.txt file.

+## *Installation process:*
 ### *MySQL installation:*
 This application uses mySQL, in order to install it please visit: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/
+### *Create your virtual environment (windows):*
+please write inside your python terminal the following command:

+    pip install venv

+then:

+    venv /path/to/new/virtual/environment

 ### *Database connection parameters:*
-Regarding the connection to mySQL, please create a file named sqlCredentials.py inside the classes/parameters folder.
+Regarding the connection to mySQL, please go to the parameters folders and rename the file named connexion.example.py in connexion.py.
-You can then copy/paste the code inside exple-sqlCredentials.txt in your brand new sqlCredentials.py file and **update it with your specific host, user and password**.
+**Please update it with your specific host, user and password**.
 ### *Parameters:*
 You can change the number of categories and product per category you want inside the classes/parameters/constants.py file
 ### *The open food fact initiative:*